 Erika can’t really say where she’s from.
-Not because she doesn’t know (she was born in Soriano nel Cimino, Italy) but because her family history is one of such incessant wanderlust that there are actually too many places she could claim as home (the last three generations of her family have lived on four different continents).
-Her parents were both born in Buenos Aires, Argentina, but the family story is actually more complicated than that.
+Not because she doesn’t know (she was born in Soriano nel Cimino, Italy) but because her family history is one of such incessant wanderlust and so multicultural that there are actually too many places she could claim as home (the last three generations of her family have lived on four different continents).
+Her parents were both born in Buenos Aires, Argentina, but the family story is much more complicated than that.

 Like her great-grandfather’s traveling theater, Erika’s personal migration has taken her northward through Italy: from Sicily to Turin over the course of her childhood.
-But where her ancestor’s roving spirit veered towards South America, her northward march continued straight on to Berlin.
+But where her ancestor’s roving spirit veered towards South America, her northward march continued straight on to Germany, where she helped form a Berlin based band.
 Along the way, she’s become fluent in Spanish, English, German and French, and has also picked up some Portuguese.

 The Language of Music

-I sat down with Erika at the Babbel headquarters in Berlin to get her perspective on language learning and discover how her unstoppable desire to sing became an essential language-learning tool.
+I sat down with Erika at the Babbel headquarters in Berlin to get her perspective on identifying as multicultural, learning languages, and to discover how her unstoppable desire to sing became an essential language-learning tool.
 To my surprise, her answers were very different from our other resident polyglot.
 Here are five tips from Erika showing how playing music is like speaking a language: